albertchen857/python/README.md

-# Albertchen like code at python
+# Albertchen & python
+some tools in here
+caculator